brummer10/guitarix/README.md

 ![guitarix](https://a.fsdn.com/con/app/proj/guitarix/screenshots/Guitarix_Dark.png/max/max/1)

 Guitarix is a modular, virtual amplifier for Linux.
-With Guitarix you can choose different preamp and amp models, load *.nam files with the Neural Amp Modeler module, combine them with various effects and speaker cabinet emulations and/or load your own Impulse Response files to come up with your very own tones.
+With Guitarix you can choose different preamp and amp models and /or could load *.nam files with the Neural Amp Modeler module, to simulate a specific hardware unit.
+Combine them with various effects and speaker cabinet emulations and/or load your own Impulse Response files to come up with your very own tones.
 Guitarix comes as a standalone application or as [vst3 plugin](https://github.com/brummer10/guitarix.vst).